Boulder King Soopers Could Re-Open As Early As April 24 Following Mass Shooting, Employee Says

 She tells CBS4 while she wants to go back to work, she believes it will be incredibly difficult.

-“My biggest fear is going back and seeing spots on the floor where my friends died, and watching a customer nonchalantly push a cart over that little spot, that’s a really hard picture to imagine,” Giffen said.MORE NEWS: Helicopter Carrying Greg Harms Hit Mountain, Investigators Say
+“My biggest fear is going back and seeing spots on the floor where my friends died, and watching a customer nonchalantly push a cart over that little spot, that’s a really hard picture to imagine,” Giffen said.MORE NEWS: Deputies Looking For Suspect In 2018 Assault At RTD Station

 CBS4 reached out to Kroger, which owns King Soopers, for a comment, but so far has not received a response.